lyz-code/blue-book/docs/immich.md

 ```
 ## Rotate pictures or videos

 Until [Image rotation is supported](https://github.com/immich-app/immich/discussions/1695) you have to manually rotate the media.
-The best way I've found to do this is:
+For videos the best way I've found is to:

-- Select the elements in the web interface and download them
--
+- Annotate the file paths on two lists clockwise and counterclockwise.
+- Run [the `rotate_video.py`](https://raw.githubusercontent.com/laurentperrinet/photoscripts/master/rotate_video.py) script on those paths (`-c` for counterclockwise and without argument for clockwise)
+- Run the script to correct the dates of the archivesj
 # Not there yet

 There are some features that are still lacking: